GWR 4900 Class 4953 Pitchford Hall: Operation

 Built at Swindon Works in August 1929 for a cost of £4375, the locomotive worked from a wide variety of sheds all over the GWR network, until withdrawal by British Railways in May 1963.
 It covered 1,344,464 miles over that period.
 Acquired by Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales in October 1963, it was purchased by Dr John Kennedy in 1984.

 Preservation

 Moved to Tyseley Locomotive Works, it was restored to full mainline standard, and moved under its own power once again in February 2004.
 It made its first public appearance in 42 years at the Crewe Great Gathering in September 2005.
 It obtained its mainline certification in December 2005, after making the required light and loaded test runs from Birmingham to and back.

 In February 2007 the locomotive attended the Keighley and Worth Valley Railway's Winter Steam Gala, and on 19 May 2007 performed in tandem with 4965 Rood Ashton Hall on a trip to Bristol from their Tyseley base.
-The loco also took part in the 2007 season Harringworth Viaduct Shuttles, and a journey from Birmingham to in conjunction with the Severn Valley Railway's Autumn Gala.
+The locomotive also took part in the 2007 season Harringworth Viaduct Shuttles, and a journey from Birmingham to in conjunction with the Severn Valley Railway's Autumn Gala.